ironreality/katacoda-scenarios/k8s-netpolicies/step5.md

 Now create a network policy for our frontend application.
 We need to allow traffic to the frontend pods from our ingress-controller i.e. nginx.

-Let's what labels has nginx - it's deployed in ingress-nginx namespace:
+Let's view what labels has nginx - it's deployed in ingress-nginx namespace:

-`kubectl get pods -n ingress-nginx --show-label`{{execute}}
+`kubectl get pods -n ingress-nginx --show-labels`{{execute}}

 Label **app.kubernetes.io/name=ingress-nginx** seems reasonable to match the nginx's traffic.